 How to make web pages accessible

-You need to do manual and automatic checks to make sure your web page is accessible.
+You need to do both manual and automated checks to make sure your web page is accessible.

 On this page